xpack/xpm-js/README.md

 ```

 However, for regular usage, this method is not efficient, since
-`npx` will need some time to prepare the node module
+`npx` will need to prepare the node module
 for each run, and this takes some time.

 ## `npm` folders